-4. Enabling Bottom Alarm Factory Setting: OFF
+4. Enabling Bottom Alarm; Factory Setting: Off

 The Bottom Alarm lets you specify the minimum depth you want to maintain.
-To use it, select BOTTOM ALARM; then press the ON-OFF button to activate the alarm, and the Up or Down arrow button to adjust the depth at which the alarm will sound.
-A dashed line appears at the alarm depth when the function is on.
+To use it, select BOTTOM ALARM; then press the ON-OFF button to activate the alarm, and the Up or Down arrow button to adjust the depth at which the alarm depth when this function is on.

-When Bottom Alarm is on, you'll hear a continuous chirping sound when the bottom is shallower than you defined.
-This is very handy for alerting you to shallow water or helping you to maintain position over structure.
+When Bottom Alram is on, you'll hear a continuous chirping sound when bottom is shallower than you defined.
+This is very handy for alerting you to shallow water or helping you maintain position over structure.